+A trust that is created to minimize estate taxes by taking full advantage of a tax credit available when the first spouse dies.
+However, other estate planning tools must be used to minimize taxes when the second person dies.
 A bypass trust takes advantage of a person’s lifetime unified gift and estate tax credit, which is the amount of money that can be left to beneficiaries without paying federal estate taxes.
 The credit is $1 million and is scheduled to increase to $3 million by 2009.
 If a married couple has $2.4 million of assets, the assets of the first spouse to die can be included in an estate that can give $1 million tax free to the couple’s children or other beneficiaries.
 The living spouse can also use the $1 million credit, and only the remaining $400,000 is taxed.
 Also called A/B trust, a unified credit trust, and credit shelter trust.